Bernd Schipmann: Forward Madison

-Prior to their 2023 season, USL League One club Forward Madison FC announced the signing of Schipmann.
+Prior to their 2023 season, USL League One club Forward Madison announced the signing of Schipmann.

 International career

 Schipmann was born and raised in Münster, Germany to a German father and a Filipino mother, making him eligible to represent either Germany or Philippines at international level.

 In June 2019, Schipmann initially was called up for the Philippines for a friendly against China.
 However he did not feature in that match.

 In May 2021, Schipmann was once again called-up to the Philippines national team ahead of three 2022 FIFA World Cup qualification matches against China PR, Guam, and the Maldives.
 He made his debut on 7 June against China PR, where he collided with Wu Lei in the box as they both sprinted towards the through ball.
 Wu went on to score the penalty, and Philippines eventually lost the match 2–0.
 Four days later, Schipmann kept his first international clean sheet as they won 3–0 against Guam.